Osaki Town Hometown Tax

 Popular gifts

-We have over 1 different thank-you items available, including our most popular eel, black beef, black pork, sweet potatoes, dried baby sardines, and more.
-You're sure to find something that suits your taste.
+We offer a wide variety of over 600 thank-you gifts, including our most popular eel, as well as Kuroge Wagyu beef, Kurobuta pork, dried sweet potatoes, and dried sardines.
+You're sure to find your favorite item.

 Other popular gifts (examples)